Unity System Programming Pt.1 - All-in-One Package of Core Systems for Commercial Game Implementation

 Q. Can the learning materials provided in the lecture be used for personal purposes?

 Yes.
-All provided resources and source code can be used freely in your personal projects.
+All provided resources and source code can be used freely in personal projects.

 Recommended for